TimLieb/QuickTestData/README.md

 <img src="public\gen.png">
 <br>
 <br>
 With this you can choose how many rows you want to generate and what file type you want to download.
-Once done press the dwonload button and it will download the file.
+Once done press the download button and it will download the file.